thephpleague/uri-components/README.md

 **NEW:**

-- `Path::getDecoded` returns the path decoded without any encoding.
 - `Path::isEmpty` tell whether the path is an empty string or not.

+**According to RFC3986, the Path content can not be equal to `null` therefore `Path::isDefined` always returns `true`**

-**even if the method is exposed using this method may trigger an `InvalidArgumentException` if the specific path does not support the given modifitication**
+**Because path are scheme specific, some methods may trigger an `InvalidArgumentException` if for a given scheme the path does not support the given modification**

-**According to RFC3986, the `Path::isDefined` method must always returns `true`**

 #### HierarchicalPath

-This specific path object ease manipulating the  HTTP scheme specific URI path component.
+This specific path object ease manipulating path made of segments.
 The `HierarchicalPath` object also implements the following SPL interfaces: `Countable`, `IteratorAggregate`.

 ```php
 <?php